chariotsolutions/aws-examples/cloudtrail_aggregation/stage-2/README.md

 once the daily Lambda has run.
 In the latter case, while you could implement a scheduler rule, I think it would be better if the stage-1 Lambda published an event when it was done.

+## Creating an Athena table

+The file [table.ddl](table.ddl) contains DDL for the monthly aggregation table.
+Edit this file, replacing `BUCKET` and `BASE_PREFIX` with the actual values for your data (eg, `cloudtrail-monthly`), then paste into an Athena query window.